 Causes of Cleft Lip and Cleft Palate

-If not treated, cleft lip and palate can cause dental malformations, hearing loss, feeding difficulties, and speech problems.
+If left untreated, cleft lip and cleft palate can lead to dental issues, hearing loss, feeding difficulties, and speech problems, including:

-- Hearing loss.
+- Loss of Hearing.
 Congenital cleft palate tends to damage the Eustachian tube in the middle ear.
 In turn, this makes those affected more susceptible to ear fluid buildup and ear infections.
 Unfortunately, hearing loss is one of the effects of this eardrum malfunction.
 The placement of small PE or pressure equalization tubes helps improve hearing by draining the accumulated fluid.

 - Feeding difficulty.
 Feeding can be a big challenge for babies with clefting.
-The palate serves as a barrier that prevents liquid and food to penetrate the nose.
-In order to feed, an infant with an untreated cleft palate necessitates the proper positioning of the bottle with a specialized nipple.
+The palate serves as a barrier preventing liquid and food from penetrating the nose.
+To feed, an infant with an untreated cleft palate necessitates the proper positioning of the bottle with a specialized nipple.

 - Speech problem.
 After a palatoplasty or the repair of a cleft palate, 15 to 20 percent of children may have speech difficulty.
 This is commonly a result of the disruption of sound quality due to hypernasality.
 This occurs with the incomplete closure of the palate that segregates the mouth from the nose.

 Cleft lip can often be diagnosed through ultrasound before birth, while cleft palate may not be visible until after childbirth.
 Treatment and management of these conditions depend on their severity and may involve a team of oral surgeons, orthodontists, plastic surgeons, dentists, and ear, nose, and throat doctors.

 In conclusion, cleft lip and cleft palate are common birth defects that can be successfully treated with early intervention.
 By understanding the causes, symptoms, and treatment options, individuals and families can better cope with these conditions and provide the necessary care for optimal health and well-being.